 Located west of Orange City, Blue Spring State Park is a popular destination for day trips or even weekend trips from Orlando.
 Available activities include canoeing, scuba diving, kayaking and tubing in the crystal clear springs, as well as hiking, fishing and camping in the surrounding parklands.
 During the manatee season from November to mid-March the park becomes a winter haven for hundreds of migrating manatees.

-More day trips from Orlando
+More ideas for day trips from Orlando

 Drive down to Tampa Bay

-The 80-minute drive down to the the Tampa Bay area is one of the best road trips from Orlando.
-This region encompasses Tampa, St. Petersburg and Clearwater, and is a popular destination for day trips on account of the many things to see and do once you’re there.
+The 80-minute drive down to the Tampa Bay area is one of the best road trips from Orlando.
+This region encompasses Tampa, St. Petersburg, and Clearwater, and is a popular destination for day trips on account of the many things to see and do once you’re there.
 You can visit Busch Gardens Tampa, the area’s best-known amusement park, or you can take to the idyllic Gulf beaches.
-There’s the historic Latin quarter Ybor City, as well as several other thriving downtown areas.
+There’s the historic Latin quarter of Ybor City, as well as several other thriving downtown areas.

 Spend the day at Treasure Island